UCSF Profile: HA Ingraham

 Email: [email protected]

-In partnership with San Francisco State University, I also direct the UCSF IRACDA Scholars Program with Ms. Anne Sufka to build diversity in our nation's biomedical workforce and faculty.
-Our efforts along with generous funding from NIGMS K12 grant and the UCSF School of Medicine provide career development programming for a cohort of postdoctoral fellows.
+In partnership with San Francisco State University, I also direct the UCSF IRACDA Scholars Program with Dr. Ray Esquerra (SFSU and Ms. Anne Sufka (Coordinator) to broaden opportunities in our nation's biomedical workforce and faculty.
+Our efforts, along with generous funding from NIGMS and the UCSF School of Medicine, provide career development programming for a cohort of postdoctoral fellows.

 Current research projects in the Ingraham lab: